mysteriumnetwork/documentation/content/token/bounty.md

 ### Residential IP bounties with payout caps and rolling payments

-Our first node pilot bounty rule will only apply to **residential IPs in the following regions: UK, US, Italy, Germany, Australia and Netherlands.**
+Our first node pilot bounty rule will only apply to **residential IPs in the following regions:**
+- United Kingdom
+- United States
+- Italy
+- India
+- Germany
+- Australia
+- Netherlands

 **You will earn by data transmitted through your node and session time**.
 As your node transmits data, you will begin to earn MYSTT.